longyufei109/core/README.md

 Basically I'm trying to build an opinionated, prepackaged set of frameworkish classes that enables me to do things uniformly in a particular manner each time.

-I'm hoping with the growth of this class, I wont have to worry about json output, morphia connections, error message passing, common String conversions, incoming requests differences (because one day I use servlets, the next day I use the Play framework).
+I'm hoping with the growth of this class, I wont have to worry about json output, morphia connections, error message passing, common String conversions, incoming request differences (because one day I use servlets, the next day I use the Play framework).

 We'll see how far I can get...